Meeting the Gaelic Otherworld | A Journey of Individuation & Ancestral Healing

 Rituals of Death and the Irish Wake

-Traditions of mourning in Ireland, including recordings from my Connemara community in Gaeilge (with translation) on customs and practices. -
+Traditional Irish mourning customs, including recordings from my Connemara community in Gaeilge with English translation. -

 The Numinous in Grief and the Otherworld